smarr/ReBench/docs/config.md

 **iterations:**

-The number of times a run is executed within a virtual machine execution.
+The number of times a run is executed within an executor execution.
 This needs to be supported by a benchmark harness and ReBench passes this value on to the harness or benchmark.